WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 Him walking toward a burning mountain, something crunching beneath his boots.
 She stirred and whimpered; the crunching things were the seals on the Dark One's prison, shattering with his every step.

--Lord Of Chaos, A Pile of Sand
+- Lord Of Chaos, A Pile of Sand

 Confronting the Seanchan

 … even a dream of him confronting Seanchan.Rand confronted the Seanchan when he fought the Illian campaign in The Path of Daggers and when he met with Empress Fortuona.
-There may be more confrontations until the two sides call a truce.

 Rand confronting a horde of Seanchan.